Discrete field theory: symmetries and conservation laws

 Let the unit square $\mathrm{I}^2 $ be dissected into $N^2$ equal squares.
 Given a source $s_N$, define the fields $j_N,\phi_N,F_N,W_N,S_N,L_N,P_N,\mathcal{L}_N,\sigma_N$ on the resulting grid literally as above on the grid of size $N\times N$.

-\begin{remark} It would be somewhat more conceptual to modify the above Amper law for the resulting grid because the faces are not unit squares anymore.
-This leads just to normalization of the fields by powers of $N$.
+\begin{remark} It would be somewhat more conceptual to modify the above Amp\`ere law for the resulting grid because the faces are not unit squares anymore.
+This leads just to \gram{the} normalization of the fields by powers of $N$.
 We avoid such modification for simplicity.